d4gh0s7/docker-init/README.md

-# CentOS Docker Init
+# Docker Init
-Init shell script for a basic CentOS Docker node, fairly hardened and *almost* production ready out of the box.
+Init shell script for a basic Docker node, fairly hardened and *almost* production ready out of the box.

 >*"Assume every network you're on is malicious"*
 >							- Samy Kamar